eosnetworkfoundation/grant-framework/applications/EOSHub.md

 > Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

 - Work you have already done.
-- If there are any other teams who have already contributed (financially) to the project.
+- If any other teams have already contributed (financially) to the project.
 - Previous grants you may have applied for.